 If you wander through the forests of Slavic speaking lands, you may come across a most curious hut.
-For one thing, outside the hut, you may find glowing skulls on staffs, along a fence made of human bones.
+For one thing, outside the hut, you may find glowing skulls on stakes, along a fence made of human bones.
 The hut itself might be walking around on chicken legs.
 Should you peer inside the hut, you might be surprised to find that it’s bigger on the inside.
 And if you see the occupant of the hut?
 Run!

 The female occupant is a cannibal witch with a voracious appetite for human flesh.
 Her nose is elongated, one of her legs is bony, and she smells out the “Russian scent” of those that stumble across her path, a path which is far reaching through the use of her flying mortar and her enchanted pestle.